bubu93200/MITmscore/readme.md

 ## Setting File
 - file is read at each launch.
 - If not exist, create a setting file with default options
+- at each end of program, overwrite this setting file with current settings
 ## On musescore sheet : (written in Qt)
   - create L and R symbols (and other if necessary) which ca nbe attached on each note
   - colorize in red or green notes attached to L or R symbols (colors can be modified)